Home

 Synthesizers:

-Access Virus TI Polar, Akai MPC X, Alesis Andromeda A6 (reparatie), Behringer Deepmind 12, Behringer Neutron, Behringer RD-8, Behringer TD-3, Elektron Analog4, Erika 104HP custom modular, Moog Matriarch, Moog The One 16v, Moog Voyager RME, Makenoise 0-Coast, Mutable Instruments Ambika, Novation Summit, Oberheim SEM Pro, Korg Kronos X, Roland TR-808 (met midi), Roland XV-5080, Sequential Pro-3, Sequential Prophet-6, Sequential OB-6, Waldorf Iridium keyboard, Yamaha EX-5, Yamaha SY-99.
+Access Virus TI Polar, Alesis Andromeda A6 (repair), Behringer Deepmind 12, Behringer Neutron, Behringer Kobol Expander, Behringer RD-8, Behringer TD-3, Behringer TD-3-MO, Behringer Solina, Elektron Analog4, Elektron Rytm, Erika 104HP custom modular, Moog Matriarch, Moog The One 16v, Moog Voyager RME, Makenoise 0-Coast, Mutable Instruments Ambika, Novation Summit, Expressive E Osmose, Oberheim SEM Pro, Polyend Play, Hydrasynth deluxe, Roland TR-808 (with Kenton midi), Melbourne instruments Nina, Sequential Pro-3, Roland Fantom 8, Waldorf Iridium keyboard, Yamaha EX-5, Yamaha SY-99.

 Guitar: